Building New EPA Compliance Software

 http://www.marketwith.me/mstiffanybritt/wp-content/uploads/sites/5/2019/01/Rin1.png

-I identified opportunity to sell RINs at a premium, achieving incremental profits
+I identified opportunity to generate incremental profits through RIN trading.

-• I worked teams craft a model for evaluating the profitability of RIN sales.
+• Developed a model for evaluating the profitability of RIN sales and created a process for managing independent RIN sales.

-• Worked with IT to make system modifications to support the new process.
+• Worked with IT to modify the system to support the new revenue-generating process.

 Results